 Check for sufficient combustion air supply.
-Insufficient air for the combustion of gas will result in the flame becoming "lazy", thereby allowing the burner operating temperature to decrease.
-This causes the gas control to shut off the gas supply.
+Insufficient air for the combustion of gas will result in the flame becoming "lazy", thereby allowing heat to build up in the combustion chamber.
+This excessive heat will cause a thermal switch on the door assembly to trip.
 Is the water heater installed in a closet or other small, enclosed space?
 If so:

-- □ Are there openings for make-up air to enter and exit the room/area? - Are the openings of sufficient size?
+- Are there openings for make-up air to enter and exit the room/area? - Are the openings of sufficient size?
 Remember, if there are other gas-fired or air-consuming appliances in the same room, you need more make-up air.
 Refer to the "Location Requirements" section of this water heater manual for specific requirements.